-In this post we'll derive the policy gradient theorem, which underpins modern-day RL post-training techniques such as REINFORCE, and in turn PPO and GRPO.
+In this post we'll go through the framework surrounding the policy gradient theorem and derive the REINFORCE algorithm, which underpins modern RL post-training techniques including PPO and GRPO.

 Under the Markov decision process (MDP) framework, an agent interacts with an environment